LUCIFER LUCIFER

 Those who enter the Nightmare immediately begin the process of metamorphosis .

-and their memories fade for good.
-And as this happens, they eventually succumb to the rot.
+And as this happens, they eventually succumb to the

 The Mantis, the Scorpion and the Centipede.